lytl-k/mars_rover_challenge/README.md

 - The Rovers cannot go outside the bounds of the Plateau it's on
     - It will stand still when it moves towards a wall / bounds

+#### Known faults
+- There is minimum error handling
+  - You can create a plateau of size 0, 0 (which should be impossible)
+  - You can enter anything when asked for the size of the plateau or the position of the rover (this could break if you enter something other than a number)

 #### First Phase
 - In this phase I made sure that the basic structure works and that the Rover and Plateau models work together as they should.
 - I wrote some hardcoded inputs in `remote_control.rb` to make sure that the code works as intended.